mogikanen9/xml-xsd-validator/README.md

 # xml-xsd-validator

-xml and xsd with advanced error handling  validation utility
+The purpsoe of this project is to try implementing xml validation service with advanced and xsd error handling.